NewsClient Login

 Beware of ghost immigration consultants who are not authorized by Immigration, Refugees and Citizenship Canada (IRCC) to provide legal advice or act as representatives on your behalf.
 If you hire one, your application will be refused.

-How to Become CICC Member
+How to Become a RCIC Member

 For your own protection, choose the right immigration representative.